Wondering how to save money on water bill? I've been dabbling in reducing our water bill for years. Grab a pencil, a notepad, and listen up!

 When we collect used water glasses from previous days, we empty the contents into the plants (or the cat’s water dish…our little divas prefer filtered).

 While rinsing dishes, I keep a dirty one below the faucet and collect a bowlful or two.

-We do not own a rain barrel (on our list of purchases to make after the horrible drought last year here in Houston), but still collect a few buckets of water once or twice a month for the weeks when there is no rain.
+We do not own a rain barrel (on our list of purchases to make after the horrible drought we experienced in Houston several years ago), but still collect a few buckets of water once or twice a month for the weeks when there is no rain.